March 11, 2026 (3mo ago)

 curl -fsSL https://get.temps.sh | sh

 One binary.
-Deployments, analytics, error tracking, monitoring, and now an AI gateway.
+Deployments, analytics, error tracking, monitoring, and a built-in AI gateway.
 No SaaS sprawl required.
+Apache 2.0, free to self-host.

 Links: